 The total cost for the population under the TCGP Arrangement is designed to account for all Medicaid-covered care provided to the attributed patients during the contract year.
 The total cost of the TCGP Arrangement is based on the cost of that care (defined as the total amount paid by the Medicaid MCO), including all costs associated with professional, inpatient, outpatient, pharmacy (with an exclusion option for high-cost, specialty drugs), laboratory, radiology, ancillary and behavioral health services aggregated to the attributed population level.
-The aggregate costs can be further analyzed to identify and understand sources of variation and opportunities for improvement in quality of care and resource use.
+The aggregate costs can be further analyzed to identify and understand sources of variation and opportunities for improvement in quality of care and resource use.5

-&lt;sup>3 Ibid, p.23.
+3 Ibid, p.25.

-&lt;sup>4 Ibid.
+4 Ibid.

-Section 2: VBP Quality Measure Set for the TCGP Arrangement
+Section 2: VBP Quality Measure Requirements for the TCGP Arrangement

-The 2019 TCGP Quality Measure Set was developed drawing on the work of stakeholder groups convened by the Department of Health (DOH) to solicit input from expert clinicians around the state.
-The physical health measures were drawn from the measure sets developed by the Diabetes, Chronic Heart Disease and Pulmonary Clinical Advisory Groups (CAGs), and from the measures recommended for Advanced Primary Care (APC) by the Integrated Care Workgroup.
-Likewise, the behavioral health measures were drawn from the measure sets developed by the Behavioral Health CAG.
+The 2020 TCGP Quality Measure Set was developed drawing on the work of stakeholder groups convened by the Department of Health (DOH) to solicit input from expert clinicians around the state.
+The physical health measures were drawn from the measure sets developed by the Physical Health and Chronic Conditions Clinical Advisory Group (CAG), and from the measures recommended for Advanced Primary Care (APC) by the Integrated Care Workgroup.
+Likewise, the behavioral health and Substance Use Disorder measures were drawn from the measure sets developed by the Behavioral Health CAG.